blackklopi/01-tools/README.md

 		$ sudo apt-get install git
 		```
 	- Windows: Download and install the [Windows installation package](https://git-scm.com/download/win); make sure to install (and use) git bash.
-3. Try git in the real world - use Github:
+3. Try git in the real world - use Git - in our case GitLab:
-	- Sign in or create an account on [Github](https://github.com) (it's free, and you should already have one...).
+	- Sign in on [GitLab TH Rosenheim](https://inf-git.fh-rosenheim.de) (you should have an account).
+As an alternative you you try to do the same on [Github](https://github.com/).
-	- Create a new repository (note: with a free account, your're limited to public repos); select __Initialize this repository with a README__ to add a `README.md` file.
+	- Create a new repository (note for GitHub: with a free account, your're limited to public repos); select __Initialize this repository with a README__ to add a `README.md` file.
 	- On your computer, clone your new repository, edit the `README.md` to your choice, using the [Github markdown cheatsheet](https://guides.github.com/features/mastering-markdown/).
 	- Add/stage and commit the changes, and push them to your repository.
 	- Create and switch to a new branch (eg. `feature/add-license`), and add a file `LICENSE` to it, containing the MIT open source software license.
 For a real project, you may want to chose a different license (read more about licenses here: [https://opensource.org/licenses](https://opensource.org/licenses)).
 But this is actually a different story.